 Japan Display, in need of funds, says Taiwan's TPK decided not to invest

-Japan Display Inc on Monday said it has received notice from TPK Holding Co Ltd that the Taiwanese screen maker has decided not to invest a proposed US$230 million, muddying the outlook for the Apple Inc supplier.

-TOKYO: Japan Display Inc on Monday said it has received notice from TPK Holding Co Ltd that the Taiwanese screen maker has decided not to invest a proposed US$230 million, muddying the outlook for the Apple Inc supplier.
+TOKYO: Japan Display on Monday (Jun 17) said it has received notice from TPK Holding that the Taiwanese screen maker has decided not to invest a proposed US$230 million, muddying the outlook for the Apple supplier.

 The decision is a blow to the Japanese smartphone display maker which has been seeking a cash injection to recover from the impact of slowing sales of Apple's iPhone as well as a late shift to organic light-emitting diode (OLED) screens.

 Japan Display had planned to raise 80 billion yen (US$740 million) from a Chinese-Taiwanese consortium involving TPK.
-On Monday, it also said it had not yet received any notice from consortium members Cosgrove Global Ltd and Topnotch Corporate Ltd, from which it was expecting a combined US$130 million.
+On Monday, it also said it had not yet received any notice from consortium members Cosgrove Global and Topnotch Corporate, from which it was expecting a combined US$130 million.

-Harvest Group and new consortium member Oasis Management Company Ltd will decide whether to invest by June 27, Japan Display said.
+Harvest Group and new consortium member Oasis Management Company will decide whether to invest by Jun 27, Japan Display said.

-Japan Display was formed in 2012 by combining the liquid-crystal display businesses of Hitachi Ltd, Toshiba Corp and Sony Corp in a government-brokered deal.
-It went public in March 2014, at which time it was worth over 400 billion yen.
+Japan Display was formed in 2012 by combining the liquid-crystal display businesses of Hitachi, Toshiba and Sony in a government-brokered deal.
+It went public in March 2014, at which time it was worth more than 400 billion yen.